|

 ----====----

-It have a very nice design and use a special programmed Colecochip instead
+It has a very nice and compact design, and use a special programmed Coleco

-The Coleco Gemini was not on the market for a long time.
+Coleco Gemini was only on the market in a short time.

-How a game cartridge inserted, do i not have any information about.
+How a game cartridge were inserted, has ColecoVision.dk no information

-The demonstrated prototype at the right image could probably have worked.
+The prototypes shown on the photos above, could probably have worked.

 The final Atari 2600